The government, as part of it’s July Stimulus Plan , has announced a Stay and Spend Scheme.

 A Tax Credit of €125 will reduce the income tax you pay in a year by €125 .

-The tax credit may be set against a claimant’s USC liability if he/she can’t fully use it against income tax.
+The spend and stay tax credit may be set against a claimant’s USC liability if he/she can’t fully use it against income tax.

-Is it Just Spending in Hotel that is Eligible ?
+Is it Just Spending in Hotels that is Eligible ?

 Two types of services qualify for relief under this section.